Muqsit/mediawiki-extensions-GLTFHandler/README.md

 # GLTFHandler
 GLTFHandler lets you upload and interact with GLTF models on MediaWiki.
 It uses [google/model-viewer](https://github.com/google/model-viewer) library to display the 3D models and view them in your environment using augmented reality (on supported devices).
+For developers, a documentation of the glTF parser's capabilities can be found [here](src/Parser/README.md).

 ## Features
 - Work out of the box—no dependency installation needed